Chatanga/Girinoscope/README.md

 The Girinoscope is not an oscilloscope.
 An Arduino (that is an ATmega128) is pushed to its limits with the firmware provided by the instructable.
-It spend all its cycles capturing a signal and, once a frame is captured, simply send it on the serial line without being able to do anything else.
+It spends all its cycles capturing a signal and, once a frame is captured, simply sends it on the serial line without being able to do anything else.
 That’s why you can’t use a Girino device to continously acquire and display a signal.
 This system can only capture a sequence of discontinuous short frames of the signal.
 That’s also the reason why there is no way to disable the trigger mechanism.